-The minimum earnings for contribution purposes are equal to the legal minimum wage.
+The minimum earnings for contribution calculation purposes are equal to the legal minimum wage.

 The monthly legal minimum wage is 28,460 CFA francs.

-Self-employed person: A flat-rate voluntary contribution of 9% of earnings, according to five earnings classes.
+Self-employed person: A voluntary contribution of 9% of wage class earnings, according to five wage classes.

-The minimum earnings for contribution purposes are 125,000 CFA francs a quarter.
+The minimum earnings for contribution calculation purposes are 125,000 CFA francs a quarter.

-The maximum earnings for contribution purposes are 1,000,000 CFA francs a quarter.
+The maximum earnings for contribution calculation purposes are 1,000,000 CFA francs a quarter.